 Similarly, they encourage affluent investors to purchase these InvITs, which could return 8-10%, on an annual basis.

 InvITs are recently launched instruments that allow companies to monetize real based infrastructure assets such as roads, bridges and power grids.
 The best part for the investors is that they can receive the returns generated from the assets without putting money in the units.

 What are InvITs

-InvITs or infrastructure investment trusts are the investment instruments that are like mutual funds at the same time, they are regulated under SEBI.
+InvITs and infrastructure investment trusts are investment instruments that are like mutual funds at the same time, they are regulated under SEBI.
 Unlike regular mutual funds, their units are listed on the stock exchange.
-And, hence they are treated like stocks.
+And hence they are treated like stocks.

-InvITs are launched with an aim of promoting the infrastructure of India by encouraging many young investors to invest in it and achieve attractive returns from it.
+INVITs are launched with the aim of promoting the infrastructure of India by encouraging many young investors to invest in it and achieve attractive returns from it.

-InvITs are specially designed to gather money from different investors which are invested in major income-generating assets.
+INVITs are specially designed to gather money from different investors who are invested in major income-generating assets.

 The revenue generated from the infrastructure projects is distributed among the investors through dividends.

 InvITs gives individuals a way to park their funds in infrastructure project by two ways: